About WiN Australia

 WiN-Australia communicates with its members through both electronic and face-to-face communication.

-Daily industry WNA briefings and bi-monthly WiN newsletters are available to members and Networking and Professional Development events are held several times a year in Sydney, with plans to have meetings Australia-wide in the near future.
+Events are held several times a year in Sydney and online, with plans to have meetings Australia-wide in the near future.

-Membership of WiN is open to any man or woman working in nuclear and radiation related fields, who supports the objectives of WiN-Australia and pledges to adhere to the mission and goals of the WiN-Global and WiN-Australia Charters.
+Membership of WiN is open to people of any gender working in nuclear and radiation related fields, who support the objectives of WiN-Australia and pledge to adhere to the mission and goals of the WiN-Global and WiN-Australia Charters.

-A membership application is required for any individual seeking to join WiN and must include the endorsement of one Board member or two WIN members.
+A membership application is required for any individual seeking to join WiN, which will be reviewed by the Executive Committee prior to acceptance.

 WiN Australia is an independent Chapter of WiN Global.